gradle/gradle/design-docs/managed-model.md

 It should not be possible to call any of these methods until the set is realised.

+### User sees useful type name in stack trace for managed model type and while debugging (i.e. not JDK proxy class names)

+Use class generation tool that allows specifying the name of a generated class, e.g. cglib or asm.

+#### Test coverage

+- When a runtime error is thrown from implementation of a managed element setter/getter the stack trace contains reference to the name of the managed type.

 ### Managed type is implemented as abstract class, with generative getters

     @Managed